JamFox/quartz.jamfox.dev/content/How to Live.md

 From and inspired by [Hack Your Brain With Elaborate Coping Mechanisms](https://www.youtube.com/watch?v=XUZ9VATeF_4)
 ## Declare bankruptcy on your memory

 Your brain is for HAVING ideas, not STORING ideas.
-The sooner you realise this, the sooner you can build systems to easily replace this missing ability.
+The sooner you realize this, the sooner you can build systems to easily replace this missing ability.

 1. Carry a notebook, use a post-it app for quick ideas and thoughts
 2. Calendars are GREAT, put events in there.
 Events are not tasks that have a due date - those things should go in a task management system.